 What happens during a site survey for a fibre leased line?Posted on 27 December 2019 by Beaming Support

-If your order for a new telephone line or Ethernet fibre requires a survey to determine what – if any – new infrastructure needs to be put in place, one of the first steps will be that your ISP will put you in contact with an Openreach surveyor contacts you to arrange a convenient time and date for an onsite survey to take place.
+If your order for a new fibre leased line or telephone line requires a survey to determine what – if any – new infrastructure needs to be put in place, one of the first steps will be that your ISP will put you in contact with an Openreach surveyor to arrange a convenient time and date for an onsite survey to take place.

 Do I need to be there for a site survey?

 It is preferable that a joint site meeting is completed so you can ensure that the Openreach surveyor has access to all areas of the site and premises.

 When the surveyor is on site, they will locate any existing Openreach infrastructure and determine whether this can be used for the required connection.
 If it can’t, or there isn’t any existing infrastructure, they will then identify the best and most cost-effective way to provide service and the best route for this work.

 You will need to inform the Openreach surveyor where you require the service to be terminated and whether there are any restrictions on site.
 E.g. if it is a radio tower, does access need to be arranged in advance with the landlord?
 Can infrastructure be erected onsite or will it need to be underground?

 Do I have to pay for a site survey?